Charlie Musselwhite and Elvin Bishop — ‘front porch’ bluesmen celebrate their Chicago music roots

 Musselwhite was raised by a single mother in Memphis, Tennessee.
 Seeking a good job, as a young adult he moved to Chicago, where he found factory work.
 He also served as an exterminator’s assistant, spraying for roaches and dispensing rat poison.

-Reflecting on his journey from youthful apprentice to elder statesman, Musselwhite quipped, “I don’t know how I got this old so fast.”
+Reflecting on his journey from youthful apprentice to elder statesman, Musselwhite said, “I don’t know how I got this old so fast.”